DronDrin/WallpaperSearcher/README.md

   * '-r', '--ratio': :needed ratio of wallpaper
   * '-p', '--path': :directory to save wallpapers in.
 Parent of this directory must exist
   * '-n', '--number-of-packages': :Wallpapers is downloaded by batches (packages).
 Size of one package - 24.
 (Why?
-Because wallheaven.cc set this value as max query size)
+Because wallhaven.cc set this value as max query size)

 <h4>modes</h4>
 The program has two modes: